s0lucien/Deep-Contact/pybox2d/README.md

 number of contacts in the world for which 'touching' is true.
 'velocityLambdaTwoNorms', 'velocityLambdaInfNorms' and 'positionLambdas' contains the convergence rate numbers, if 'convergenceRates' was set.

+b2Contact now has a 'userData' attribute similar to the b2World and b2Body classes.
+The b2Contact version only accepts float though, due to issues with pointers and segmentation faults.
+The main intended use is to assign each contact a unique id, allowing them to be identified across steps.